Strange quark as a probe for new physics in the Higgs sector: Proposal for an alternative detector layout

 \subsubsection{Summary of resolution study}

 Table~\ref{tab:resolution} shows a summary of various error contributions to the Cherenkov angle resolution.
 The SiD/ILD RICH design is compared with the SLD CRID gaseous RICH design.
-The SLD CRID had a local resolution of \unit[$\sim$3.8]{mrad}, determined by fitting circles; however, the final overall single photon resolution was quoted at a level of \unit[$\sim$4.3]{mrad} due to additional overall systematic errors.
-These systematic errors include effects such as: (a) position of track in the TPC, (b) electron path and drift velocity in the TPC, (c) TPC position and orientation, (d) mirror position, orientation and radius, (e) refraction index variation, (f) radiator gas stability (i.e., mix and pressure), and (g) electronics gain.
+The SLD CRID had a local resolution of \unit[$\sim$3.8]{mrad}, determined by fitting rings alone; however, the final overall single-photon resolution was quoted at a level of \unit[$\sim$4.3]{mrad} due to additional overall systematic errors.
+These systematic errors include effects such as: (a) angular track resolution, (b) electron path and drift velocity in the TPC, (c) TPC position and orientation, (d) mirror position, orientation and radius, (e) refraction index variation, (f) radiator gas stability (i.e., mix and pressure), and (g) electronics gain.
 These effects made the CRID analysis difficult but successful~\cite{Muller, SLD:1998} -- see Appendix~\ref{app:SLD_CRID}.

 The SiD/ILD RICH has a larger chromatic error and much larger smearing effect due to the magnetic field of \unit[5]{T}.
 Not much can be done about the chromatic effect except possibly filters at the expense of the number of photoelectrons.
 The smearing error at \unit[5]{T} can be reduced in the future by clever fitting strategies.
 The pixel-based error depends on the choice of the pixel size, and this really depends on the future technology developments.
 Another critical contribution is the tracking angular resolution, which needs to be below \unit[1]{mrad} if one wants to achieve PID at \unit[30]{GeV}.
 For comparison, the SLD drift chamber provided the CRID with a tracking angular resolution of \unit[$\sim$0.8]{mrad}~\cite{Markiewicz, Hildreth:1995}.
 Many of the other systematic effects will not exist in the SiD/ILD design thanks to its solid-state photodetector choice.
 However, some resolution effects will remain similar, such items (a), (d), (f) and (e) in the above list.